-Trembling Aspen (Clump) will grow to be about 50 feet tall at maturity, with a spread of 30 feet.
+Trembling Aspen will grow to be about 40 feet tall at maturity, with a spread of 30 feet.
 It has a low canopy with a typical clearance of 5 feet from the ground, and should not be planted underneath power lines.
-It grows at a fast rate, and under ideal conditions can be expected to live for 50 years or more.
+It grows at a fast rate, and under ideal conditions can be expected to live for approximately 15 years.

-This tree should only be grown in full sunlight.
-It is an amazingly adaptable plant, tolerating both dry conditions and even some standing water.
-It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
+This tree does best in full sun to partial shade.
+It prefers to grow in moist to wet soil, and will even tolerate some standing water.
 It is not particular as to soil type or pH.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
-This is a selection of a native North American species.
+Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
+This species is native to parts of North America.